chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 **<span class="smallcaps">Step 1.
 User identification</span>**

-  - Once u decide the information collection method, who is the user?
+  - Once you decide the information collection method, who is the user?
     How do we identify the user we are building the model for?

   - Crucial for any system that constructs profiles that represent